Kristina01111000/Drws_site/README.md

 - Look and see if the first email text color  can be  changed to green -> can't be edited like that

-Group Avatars: should i put them back on the groups page?

-- make some coomments in the youtube banner, night be too busy